 We are setting up vegetable and flower beds using Organic and No Dig methods.
 This means we don’t use any chemicals, just mulch the soil with compost and cardboard, for fertility and to suppress the weeds.
-We are in the process of being certified as Organic by the Soil Association who complete an annual inspection to make sure we are keeping on the right track.
+We are certified as Organic by the Soil Association who complete an annual inspection to make sure we are keeping on the right track.

 We grow a wide range of vegetables, including in our polytunnel which enables us to extend the season and grow delicious summer crops like tomatoes, aubergines and peppers.

 We are aiming to follow these Soil Health Principles:

 - Living Root